 2.2.1 Interpreting mechanistic roles of ASE SNVs and eQTLs for non-coding RNAs and associated protein-coding genes.
 Integrative analyses to elucidate eQTL mechanisms through intermediary miRNAs

 We will combine data on cis- and trans-eQTLs linked to miRNAs (so-called "mir-QTLs") with eQTLs for protein-coding genes as well as SNVs associated with ASE.
 This integration and downstream analysis will be motivated by a simple model in which the SNV of an eQTL linked to a specific miRNA may also function as a causative eQTL variant linked to the expression of protein-coding genes.
+These triplets form a regulatory feed-forward loop (see Fig. 2A).
 The mechanism by which these “shared eQTLs” act may be one in which the SNV directly influences miRNA expression, and that miRNA may act to degrade the transcript of a target gene, thereby reducing its measured expression levels (see Fig. 2).

 Figure 2: A) A proposed mechanism of broker miRNAs, wherein eQTLs detected for miRNAs in human whole blood samples are matched to the SNVs for eQTLs in GTEx.
 B) A scenario in which a miRNA and a protein-coding gene share an SNV as an eQTL, but the means by which the miRNA influences protein-coding gene expression is one of an indirect cascade of effects involving intermediary regulatory genes.

 We will first select the mirQTLs and allele-specific miRNAs from the datasets that we will uniformly process in Aim 1, as well as previously determined eQTLs for protein-coding genes from these same studies.
 We will distinguish between cases in which the miRNA lies within the target gene itself, and those in which the miRNA lies outside of the target gene.
-We will investigate cases in which SNVs may act in an allele-specific manner on the miRNAs (by definition, according the mechanism proposed above, the manner in which SNVs act to regulate the expression of the protein-coding genes would be trans-regulatory effects -- the miRNA would be a diffusible factor regulating the transcript levels of the target gene).
+We will investigate cases in which SNVs may act in an allele-specific manner on the miRNAs (by definition, according the regulatory feed-forward mechanism proposed above, the manner in which SNVs act to regulate the expression of the protein-coding genes would be trans-regulatory effects -- the miRNA would be a diffusible factor regulating the transcript levels of the target gene).

 We emphasize that, in restricting the search for eQTLs to only those genes which are targets of particular miRNAs, greater statistical power may be achieved in identifying trans-eQTLs for protein-coding genes (experimentally-validated target genes for specific miRNAs will be obtained from TarBase 6.0 \cite{22135297}).
 We can perform similar analyses for other classes of non-coding RNAs.